-It has become increasingly clear that the Barnett Government intends to abandon the state’s long held responsibility to provide reliable and safe electricity to Western Australian households and businesses.
+In the lead up to the 2017 State Election, the Barnett Government indicated it would abandon the state’s long held responsibility to provide reliable and safe electricity to Western Australian households and businesses.
 They planned to privatise Horizon Power’s Pilbara poles and wires, as well as privatise Western Power.

 Workers will pay, as jobs and apprenticeships are cut in the pursuit of profit.